 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

 At the VOCC street-side grill out, you have to wait a bit for your food.
-You should probably call ahead to order.
-But if you don’t call, the heat, wait, and soul-fluttering odor of charcoal will build your hunger.
+And as you do, the heat, hope, and soul-fluttering odor of charcoal will build your hunger.
 By the time you get your rib tips, you might be starving.
 Just be careful if you eat them in the car.
 One turns to two turns to all of them, and you only get one napkin.

-"When I do my ribs, I marinate them overnight and season them,” Hobbs says.
+"When I do my ribs, I marinate them overnight and season them,” Edgar says.
 “And as I'm seasoning them and rubbing them down, I talk to them: You gonna be good."

 Holy Haven Youth Ministry Victim of Circumstance Sinner.
 1337 East McDowell Road.

-Fridays and Saturdays from (very roughly) 10 a.m. until the late lunch hour.
+Some Fridays and Saturdays in summer, from (very roughly) 10 a.m. until the late lunch hour.